How to get rid of thistle from your vegetable garden

 It’s important to keep in mind that lemon juice or vinegar are not selective herbicides and can damage or kill any plant it comes into contact with.
 Therefore, use caution when applying the solution, making sure to avoid your precious plants in the vicinity.

-It is, however, more efficient to cut the new shoots of the thistle right above the soil level, primarily when dealing with mature thistles or species with extensive root systems like the Canadian thistle.
+To prevent even flowers from growing I cut the new shoots of the thistle right above the soil level.
 Continuously remove the shoots that emerge from the extensive root system.
 Consistent efforts will eventually weaken the plant.
+I started cutting all the thistles I saw in the garden last year and saw a dramatic decrease in thistles this year.

 However, it’s important to note that cutting alone may not completely eradicate thistles, especially if the plant has already set seeds or has a well-established root system.

-In conclusion, Canadian thistle is a problematic weed with an extensive root system and aggressive growth habit.
-It poses a significant challenge to farmers and gardeners, but with a combination of preventive measures and effective control methods, it can be managed and kept at bay to protect your garden and precious plants.
+Canadian thistle is a problematic weed with an extensive root system and aggressive growth habit.
+With a combination of preventive measures and effective control methods, these pesky plants can be managed and kept at bay to protect your garden and precious plants.